2023 LigaPro Serie A

-The 2023 Campeonato Ecuatoriano de Fútbol Serie A, known as the LigaPro BET593 2023 for sponsoring purposes, is the 65th season of the Serie A, Ecuador's top tier football league, and the fifth under the management of the Liga Profesional de Fútbol del Ecuador (or LigaPro).
-The season began on 24 February 2023, and the fixture for the season was unveiled on 24 January 2023.
+The 2023 Campeonato Ecuatoriano de Fútbol Serie A, known as the LigaPro BET593 2023 for sponsoring purposes, was the 65th season of the Serie A, Ecuador's top tier football league, and the fifth under the management of the Liga Profesional de Fútbol del Ecuador (or LigaPro).
+The season began on 24 February and ended on 17 December 2023, with the fixture for the season being unveiled on 24 January 2023.